It’s no secret around here that I’m a big fan of setting goals.

 After clearing up where you’ve been, where you are and where you want to go in a general sense, the PowerSheets workbook walks you through the nitty-gritty of goal-setting.

-To start, you write out ten specific goals you want to work on in the coming year.
+To start, you write out several specific goals you want to work on in the coming year.
 Then you break them down into smaller steps.

-So I’ll be honest; ten goals felt really overwhelming to me.
+I used to do ten goals, and it felt really overwhelming to me.
 I can’t focus on that many big things at once.
+In the 2021 edition, it encourages you to do eight MAXIMUM (and you can always adjust later).

 Looking book at the goals I set at the beginning of 2018, I was a little surprised that I only met two of them completely.
 That hurt my perfectionist heart a little bit.